codesenju/python_sshclient_paramiko/README.md

 # Tutorial
 In this example we will be using paramiko to perform 4 remote tasks:
-  1. Change paths on remote host and return the current path.
+  1. Change paths on remote server and return the current path.
-  2. Run any shell commands on a remote host.
+  2. Run any shell commands on a remote sever.
-  3. Copy a file to remote host.
+  3. Copy a file to remote server.
-  4. Download a file form remote hosts to our local machine.
+  4. Download a file form remote server to our local machine.

-## a) Let's  start our remote host container called lab.
+## a) Let's  start our remote server container called lab.
 ```shell
 docker-compsoe up -d
 ```
-Let's create a file in the remote host that we will be using later:
+Let's create a file on the remote server that we will be using later:
 ```shell
 docker exec -ti lab bash -c 'echo "Hello from $HOSTNAME | $TZ" > /tmp/remote_file.txt'
 ```